 Next, we split the team in the middle, 50:50, with 1 team supporting the current version, and the other tasked with conducting a thorough gap analysis of where Clinicea stands as compared to the best EMR system out there (we found the best to still be paper), the best Cloud Scheduler (Google Calendar & Microsoft Outlook), the best Inventory Management System (vend.com), and so on.
 Our intent was to learn the best bits from each of the specialist software and then translate it to what was relevant for a medical clinic, thereby closing this gap.
 The splitting of team in two, meant our workload doubled and speed got halved.

-At the end of the gap analysis we had our estimates.
+At the end of the gap analysis, we had our estimates.
 We computed that we could see this through in 4-6 months.
-However, our estimates, and schedules would soon go way over budget.
+However, our estimates and schedules would soon go way over budget.
 After being at it for 9 months, we had covered a little over half the distance.
-Reason being, our constant obsession with the user manuals of the leading products in the market.
-We would comb through their user forums, help manuals, training guides, repeatedly, to understand their workflows and review the public comments of their users about those features and workflows.
+The reason is, our constant obsession with the user manuals of the leading products in the market.
+We would comb through their user forums, help manuals, and training guides, repeatedly, to understand their workflows and review the public comments of their users about those features and workflows.
 It helped us compare ourselves not just to 1, but to multiple software platforms, and re-look at what more we can do – how can we make this feature simpler than the simplest of the lot, how can we make what we have more intuitive, look better, work faster and automate further.
-So, we kept iterating, improving, tweaking, replacing components where required, pestering our software vendors (suppliers), to achieve a functionality that we felt was the right answer but which they did not inherently support, so that we could build the better of all the systems we compared ourselves to.
+So, we kept iterating, improving, tweaking, replacing components where required, and pestering our software vendors (suppliers), to achieve a functionality that we felt was the right answer but which they did not inherently support, so that we could build the better of all the systems we compared ourselves to.

 Where to from here

-Now we are the end of this journey.
+Now we are at the end of this journey.
 We have to our satisfaction, completed all the new features, and simplified existing ones.
 We have been able to rebuild the front-end using the best available commercial components in the world, and re-architected our infrastructure using the best of what Cloud Technologies has to offer as on March 2018.
-Is our wish-list over?
+Is our wish list over?
 No, we want to reach out and connect more dots with Clinicea, so Integrations with other platforms will be our mainstay for 2018 and a lot of work on that front too has been completed.
 It will get released by end of April 2018.

 With both teams merging into 1, we will finally be able to operate at full capacity, which will give us room to breathe.
 What is next on the agenda?
 Phase 2 of our journey is already chalked out and the team is ready to start.
 Onwards in our quest to one day make Clinicea, the best Clinic Management System.
 That’s our dream, what we live for, what gets us out of the bed.
 We hope we will eventually live up to your expectations, and ours.